ElmarTalibzade/AssetStoreTools/README.md

 ## Isn't Decompiling code Illegal?

-I have received a greenlight from Asset Store Content Manager that allows me to decompile the source-code **as long as the tool isn't being commercially redistributed**.
+I have received a greenlight from Asset Store Content Manager that allows me to decompile the source-code **as long as the tool isn't being commercially redistributed and Unity branding is not misused**.

 However, I would be forced to set this repository to private should they change their stance (but probability of that happening is close to zero).